 At the time of this writing, the GDPR is about two weeks away.
 That’s a very short time when it comes to preparing for a new compliance regime, and we hope that most of you reading this have completed your preparations already.
 If not… well, there’s still time to prepare.

 Unless something happens between now and May 2018, the largest fine assessed for negligent cyber-protection in the EU prior to the implementation of the General Data Protection Regulation (GDPR) will have gone to a company called TalkTalk.
-The UK telecom firm had received warnings that two of its web applications were vulnerable to cyberattack, ignored those warnings, and then 157,000 of its customers had their data stolen.

 Over the past couple of weeks, we've talked a great deal about the General Data Protection Regulation (GDPR) that will take hold in the European Union next May.
 We've spoken about: